 In the New Testament, the words used most often in reference to the Holy Spirit are a mixture of masculine and neuter.
 The Greek word parakletos is translated "Comforter" or "Helper."
 The comforter that Christ promised He would send to the disciples in the 14th, 15th and 16th chapters of John is a masculine word and thus would be referred to by the pronouns "he," "him," "his" and "himself" throughout those chapters.
 However, this is strictly a grammatical tool and not a statement on the nature of the Holy Spirit.

 Later English translations of the Bible, following the lead of the King James Version, translated references to the Holy Spirit as masculine, thus it is almost always referred to as "he" or "him" in modern versions.
-But let's get over this grammatical bump and really take a look at how the scriptures describe the Holy Spirit.
+But now that we understand the let's get over this grammatical bump and really take a look at how the scriptures describe the Holy Spirit.

 Unity with the Father:

 A main point of trinitarianism is that the Father, Son and Holy Spirit are one.
-While there are no scriptures stating such a thing, there are verses speaking about the unity of the Father and the Son.
-However, these cannot mean that they are somehow "two-in-one" (or three-in-one if you sneak the HS in there) any more than the scriptures speaking about a man and a woman coming together and the two become one means that a husband and wife are now some kind of composite organism.
+While there are no scriptures stating such a thing, there are several verses which speak about the unity of the Father and the Son.
+These cannot mean that they are somehow "two-in-one" any more than the scriptures speaking about a man and a woman joining together and becoming "one flesh" means that a husband and wife are now some kind of "composite organism" or somehow equal in every way.
 This simply means one in purpose, united in goals, thoughts and aspirations.